-Income in fiscal year 2019 and 2018 did not exceed \$2,000; therefore, no capital will be returned to the State in fiscal year 2021 and 2020.
+Net income (change in net position) in fiscal year 2020 and 2019 did not exceed \$2,000; therefore, no capital will be returned to the State in fiscal year 2022 and 2021.

 As an additional means of returning capital, the Corporation issued bonds to finance State capital projects.
 No bonds have been issued since 2005 for this purpose.
 The Corporation reimburses the State for expenditures related to projects funded with Corporation capital project bond proceeds.
 At June 30, 2020 all capital project bond proceeds had been used to reimburse the State for funded capital project costs.